MhmetPolat/calculator/README.md

 This is a simple calculator program written in Python.
 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.

 # Features
--Addition: Adds two numbers.
+1. Addition: Adds two numbers.
--Subtraction: Subtracts the second number from the first.
+2. Subtraction: Subtracts the second number from the first.
--Multiplication: Multiplies two numbers.
+3. Multiplication: Multiplies two numbers.
--Division: Divides the first number by the second.
+4. Division: Divides the first number by the second.
 Note: The program handles division by zero with an error message.

 # How It Works
 When you run the program, it prompts the user to: